 1920 - 1941

 The expedition was the brainchild of AMNH trustee Dr. Leonard C. Sanford.
 He was a surgeon and professor at the Yale University Medical School who was also an avid bird collector and patron of ornithological study (1, p.
 90).
 Sanford envisioned a series of voyages to explore the islands of the South Pacific to collect the area’s little or unknown indigenous ornithological specimens (1, p.
 90).
 As designed, such a methodical and prolonged undertaking would prove to be costly.
-Sanford recruited his friend, the financier Harry Payne Whitney to act as the expedition’s sponsor.
-It is unknown what ultimately motivated Whitney to agree; in one report he claims he was ‘hogtied’ by the persuasive Sanford (1, p.
-90).
-Whitney initially contributed $20,000 a year to finance the South Sea expedition for five years, and then continued to support the expedition for another decade (2, p.
-2).
+Sanford recruited his friend, Harry Payne Whitney to act as the expedition’s sponsor.

 With funding secured, AMNH staff could begin planning.
 Museum President Henry Fairfield Osborn commenced arranging permissions from the French and British governments to work in their colonial possessions.
-An arrangement to exchange specimens was also arranged with the Bishop Museum of Hawaii, which was conducting its own research in the area (3, p.
+An agreement to exchange specimens was also arranged with the Bishop Museum of Hawaii, which was conducting its own research in the area (3, p.
 702).
 The expedition was considered timely.
-In 1922, Museum ornithologist Robert Cushman Murphy detailed the critical reasons for the expedition to take place at this time: “Extinction of the native animals [of Polynesia] has long been in progress.
-The introduction of pigs, dogs and cats and even of the mongoose, into islands which had no native mammalian fauna; the rapid spread of the alien minah and weaver birds, and of a hawk imported from Australia; and the periodic concentration of copra workers, or of pearl or bêche-de-mer fishermen, upon small islets, make it certain that many of the native birds are doomed as surely as the splendid race of native people” (3, p.
-703).

 The success of the expedition was made possible through the many collectors, assistants, visitors and field researchers who accompanied these leaders.
 These men and women included Edwin Bryan, Ernst Mayr, Walter Eyerdam, Ernest Quayle, Guy Richards, Frederick Drowne, and Jose G. and Virginia Correia.
 Additionally, numbers of native assistants, ships crewmen and local liaisons worked on the expedition.
 It has been noted that the women who took part in the expedition - Ida Beck, Virginia Correia and later Joy Macmillan - contributed immeasurably in their roles as field assistants and preparators.
 (2, p.
 3) In New York, Ernst Mayr, who now worked at AMNH, handled the management of the incoming flow of these specimens.
 Besides supervising their description and cataloging, he also began to act as advisor for the field researchers (6, p.
 44).
 The expedition was naturally a nautical voyage, and many vessels were procured throughout the time period.
 Most notably, the schooner France was purchased in 1922 and remained in service to the expedition until 1932 (5).